aristanetworks/atd-public/topologies/routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/isis_underlay_lab_guide.rst

    :align: center

 .. note::
-   The labs of the Routing ATD are structured to build on each other.
-The Lab Options Menu will complete all lab configurations prior to the step selected so you can always begin from a clean starting point.
+   The Base Labs of the Routing ATD are structured to build on each other.
+You should complete all Base Labs before moving onto Supplemental Labs.
+Alternatively, using the Lab Selection Menus will complete configurations for prior labs as necessary.
+Supplemental Labs can be completed in any order.

 #.
 Log into the **LabAccess** jumpserver to prepare the lab environment.

    #.
+From the Main Menu, type ``labs`` or Option 97 for ``Additional Labs``.

+   #.
+Type ``mesh-topology-base-labs`` to access the Base Setup Labs.

-Type ``reset`` or Lab Option 1 at the Lab Selection Menu.
+   #.
+Type ``reset`` at the Labs Selection Menu.
 The script will configure the topology
-      with the necessary base IPv4 addressing for the labs.
+      with the necessary prerequisites.

       .. admonition:: Did you know?

-         The ``reset`` option (and all other options) makes use of CloudVision Portal APIs to apply "configlets" to each EOS node ensuring they have the proper IPv4 configuration.
+         The ``reset`` option (and all other options) makes use of CloudVision Portal APIs to apply "configlets" to each EOS node ensuring they have the proper configuration.

 #.
 Prior to configuration, verify the topology's base status.